The history of organised worship in our area begins in the 1820s when the Mahurangi region was visited by Church of England clergy.

-First came missionaries from the Bay of Islands, notably Henry Williams, who called regularly on settlers up the river and held services in their homes.
+First came missionaries from the Bay of Islands, notably Henry Williams, who regularly called on settlers up the river and held services in their homes.
 From 1844 Bishop Selwyn visited inland areas, surprising settlers when he emerged on foot from the bush to hold services and baptise children.

 Over time the first churches were built in four districts that now lie within the present parish bounds.
 Services were conducted by local Lay Readers and visiting clergy.
 From 1875 to 1881 the Parish was part of the Mahurangi parochial district, whose first Vicar took office in 1876.
 After 1881 the Parish was covered by Home Missionaries until 1911, when the current Parish of Warkworth was created.